Michael Lynton

-Michael Mark Lynton (born January 1, 1960) is a businessman and current chairman of Snap Inc. He previously served as chairman and chief executive of Sony Pictures Entertainment.
+Michael Mark Lynton (born 1 January 1960) is an American–Dutch businessman and current chairman of Snap Inc. He previously served as chairman and chief executive of Sony Pictures Entertainment.
 In 2017, Lynton stepped down as CEO of Sony Entertainment to become Chairman of Snap, makers of the Snapchat mobile app.
-On February 12, 2019, he was named as chairman of Warner Music Group.
+On 12 February 2019, he was named as chairman of Warner Music Group.

 Early life and education

-Lynton was born to a Jewish family in London on January 1, 1960.
+Lynton was born to a Jewish family in London on 1 January 1960.
 His parents, Marion (Sonnenberg) and Mark Lynton, were executives at Hunter Douglas in the Netherlands.
 His father, born Max-Otto Ludwig Loewenstein, was born in 1920 in Stuttgart, Germany, and moved to Berlin two years later when his father was named head of a major German car manufacturing company.
 He later enlisted in the British military, where he served for seven years and worked for the British Intelligence, interrogating German officers.
 The family later moved to the United States and lived in Scarsdale, New York, for several years before moving to the Netherlands in 1969.

 Lynton attended the International School of The Hague and transferred to Phillips Exeter Academy for his senior year, graduating in 1978.
 He received his BA in history and literature from Harvard College in 1982.
 After working in finance at Credit Suisse First Boston from 1982 to 1985, he enrolled in Harvard Business School with his sister Lili in 1985 and earned an MBA in 1987.